-OPTION IMPACT ON RATES IMPACT ON DEBT IMPACT ON LEVELS OF SERVICE OPTION ONE CONNECTION TO WATER STORAGE From 2024 \$0.22 per m3 for Dargaville ratepayers or \$0.19 per m3 if equalised across all scheme ratepayers Average \$688,500 per annum across 20 years Improved security of supply easing the need for water restrictions.
-Increased community and business confidence.
-OPTION TWO Minimal None Increasing water restrictions during times of drought.
+OPTION IMPACT ON RAT TES IMPAC ON DEBT T IMPACT ON LEVELS OF SERVICE OTHER IMPACTS OPTION ONE A (WITH EQUALISATION) CONNECTION TO WATER STORAGE \$0.19 per m3 if equalised across scheme ratepaye g security of Increased community and business confidence.
+OPTION ONE B (WITHOUT EQUALISATION) From 2024 \$0.22 m3 for Dargaville ratepayers per \$0.788 reducir over 20 years g security of Increased community and business confidence.
+OPTION TWO STATUS QUO Minimal Non sing water ions during times of t.
 Reduced community and business confidence.